Wildgoose223/youtube-trend-analyzer/README.md

 This project can be automated using Windows Task Scheduler:

-- Runs twice daily (morning and evening)
+* Runs daily or multiple times per day
-- Executes the Python script automatically
+* Executes the Python script automatically
-- Continuously collects trend data
+* Continuously collects trend data

 ---

 ## Game Matching System

-The project uses a custom `game_library.py` file containing known game titles and aliases.
+The project uses a **database-driven game and alias system** instead of hardcoded values.

-Examples:
-- "Call of Duty" matches "cod", "warzone"
-- "Counter Strike" matches "cs2", "csgo"
-- "League of Legends" matches "lol"

 Process:

-- Titles are cleaned and normalized
+* Titles are cleaned and normalized
-- Keywords are matched against known aliases
+* Words and phrases are matched against known aliases
+* Matches are grouped under official game names
-- Mentions are counted and stored
+* Results are stored and tracked

-This converts unstructured YouTube titles into structured trend data.
+Unknown terms are stored separately and reviewed to improve the system over time.

 ---

 ## Data Design

-The database stores historical data, not just the latest results.
+The database stores **historical data**, not just the latest results.

-Each run inserts new rows with a timestamp (`collected_at`), allowing:
+Each run inserts new rows with timestamps (`collected_at`), allowing:

-- Trend tracking over time
+* Trend tracking over time
-- Historical comparisons
+* Historical comparisons
-- Aggregation and analysis
+* Aggregation and analysis

 ---

 ## Future Improvements

-- Expand game detection dynamically (API or database)
-- Improve matching using NLP techniques
-- Store raw video titles separately
+* Azure cloud backup and failover
+* Trend comparison across time windows
+* AI-powered query system ("What’s trending now?")
+* Automated game discovery from unknown terms
-- Build dashboard for visualization
+* Dashboard for visualization
-- Deploy to cloud (Azure / VM)

 ---